 We offer all the required Legal Services for licensing including:

 - Selection of the appropriate corporate/fund structure.

 - Company incorporation in compliance with the licensing requirements.

-- Appropriate Memorandum & Articles of Association or constitutional document.
+- Appropriate Memorandum & Articles of Association

 - First minutes and Resolutions.